TianchengH/Molecular-docking/README.md

-Molecular docking analysis of RMI1/2 with selected ligands
+Molecular docking analysis of RMI1/2 subcomplex with selected ligands